yegor256/blog/_drafts/why-immutable.md

 ---
 layout: post
-title: "Why Objects Should Be Immutable"
+title: "A Few Arguments For Immutability in OOP"
-date: 2014-05-19
+date: 2014-06-09
 tags: quality immutability
 description:
   The article gives arguments about why classes/objects